realm/realm-java/examples/intro-example/README.md

 Tutorial
 --------
 This is the source code you find in the tutorial on www.tightdb.com.
-You can run the tutorial example by executing one of the following commands:
+You can run the tutorial example by executing the following command:

-        ./run-tutorial.sh
         ant tutorial

 The source code is found in the folder `src/com/tightdb/examples/tutorial`.